Ingolstadt Manching Airport: Usage

-The airfield is home to the Bundeswehr Technical and Airworthiness Center for Aircraft..
+The airfield is home to the Bundeswehr Technical and Airworthiness Center for Aircraft.
 The first flights of the Panavia Tornado and Eurofighter prototypes took place here.
 The F-104G Starfighter and the F-4 Phantom II fighter aircraft were flown here testing weapons systems in the 1960s, 70s and 80s.

 During the Space Shuttle missions it was considered as a landing site for Transoceanic Abort Landings.

 Cassidian, the defence and security subsidiary of EADS (now renamed Airbus Defence and Space), also had its headquarters here.
-Manching is now a key center for Airbus' military air systems activity in Germany including the support of Luftwaffe aircraft.
+Manching is now a key center for Airbus' military air systems activity in Germany, including supporting Luftwaffe aircraft.

 Airlines and destinations

-Private Wings offers some business on demand charters and seasonal scheduled leisure flights across Europe.
+Private Wings offers some business on-demand charters and seasonal scheduled leisure flights across Europe.
 Ingolstadt Manching also receives frequent charter flights from Braunschweig-Wolfsburg Airport transferring personnel of the Volkswagen Group between their headquarters in Wolfsburg and their subsidiary Audi in Ingolstadt.